 Emanuelle Around the World (1977)

 Laura Gemser stars as Black Emanuelle again in Joe D'Amato's exploitation erotica.
-Severin Films USA R0 boxset.
+Severin Films USA R0 DVD.

 The Film

-Photo-journalist Emanuelle (Laura Gemser) is travelling to San Francisco after taking a break away from civilisation on a desert island.
-There she meets her old sparring partner Cora Norman, and a UN official Dr. Malcolm Robertson who takes her back to New York and promises to meet her again.
+Photo-journalist Emanuelle (Laura Gemser) is travelling back to America after taking a break away from civilisation on a desert island.
 Meeting with her boss, Emanuelle is sent out to India to interview Guru Shanti (George Eastman) who is teaching wild new ideas about sex to Americans (who can afford to pay).
-However after meeting a woman who was raped in Rome, Emanuelle bores of this sleazy reporting and decides she wants to make a difference to the world, to this end she flies to Italy to meet Cora Norman who is writing a piece on the white slave trade - young women being kidnapped from the streets of Rome and sold as bargaining chips in oil trades.
-However, Emanuelle soon finds that she will have to place herself in danger to get results...
+However after meeting a woman who was raped in Rome, Emanuelle bores of this sleazy reporting and decides she wants to make a difference to the world, to this end she flies to Italy to meet Cora Norman (Karen Schubert) who is writing a piece on a white slave trade - young women being kidnapped from the streets of Rome and sold as bargaining chips in oil trades.
+To get a story however, Emanuelle soon finds that she will have to place herself in danger...

-By 1977 the Black Emanuelle series was becoming very popular, and in a turn of events that most Spaghetti Western fans would appreciate, every film that Gemser starred in was becoming known as an Emanuelle film.
-As with most of the rest of the films in the series, here Emanuelle is a photo-journalist, paid to travel the world in search of a good story, and she does.
-This time however, instead of just liberating repressed couples, she develops a concience and tackles some deeper issues, in this case white slavery and women being kidnapped from Italy and sold overseas.
-The film remains entertaining, and rather unpredictable throughout, as Emanuelle delves deeper and deeper into the white slave trade conspiracy and often puts herself at risk.
-There are some interesting characters, most notably Dr. Malcolm Robertson who keeps cropping up throughout the film, while the Indian guru sequence has some good comic moments.
+Continuing the on-going storyline, Emanuelle is a photo-journalist, paid to travel the world in search of a good story.
+This time however, instead of just liberating repressed couples (Emanuelle in Bangkok) being a peeping Tom (Emanuelle in America) or simply having a lot of sex (Black Emanuelle), she develops a concience and tackles some deeper issues - in this case white slavery and women being kidnapped from Italy and sold overseas.
+As a result the film has a lot more storyline than some of the other productions, as Emanuelle delves deeper and deeper into the white slave trade conspiracy and often puts herself at risk.
+There are some interesting characters, most notably Dr. Malcolm Robertson who keeps cropping up throughout the film, while the Indian guru sequence has some good comic moments and the film as a whole is well paced and quite unpredictable.

-Unfortunately it is clear that by 1977 the filmmakers were being pushed into including ever more shocking and sex filled sequences and a lot of the flow of the storyline is lost beneath some rather gratuitous sex scenes (the lesbian encounter on a boat seems to be completely unnecessary) and shock scenes (some brutal rapes and hints at beastiality [not so much hinted at in the film's XXX cut!]) - the shock sequences in particular make the film a little harder to watch than the earlier Black Emanuelle but will certainly please the sleaze fans.
-The ending does seem rather unnecessary, a tacked on sequence that seems to exist just to show another rape scene, although the conclusion is rather fitting.
+Unfortunately it is clear that by 1977 the filmmakers were being pushed into including ever more shocking and sex filled sequences and a lot of the flow of the storyline is lost beneath some rather gratuitous sex scenes (a lesbian encounter on a boat seems to be completely unnecessary, between two people who are not even characters) and shock scenes (some brutal rapes and hints at beastiality [not so much hinted at in the film's XXX cut!]).
+The shock sequences in particular make the film a little harder to watch than the earlier Black Emanuelle but will certainly please the sleaze fans.
+The ending does seem particularly unnecessary, a tacked on sequence that seems to exist just to show another rape scene, although the conclusion is rather fitting.

-Laura Gemser is back in her trademark role, and looks as good and beautiful as ever.
-The more mature, but still attractive Karen Schubert (who some might recognise as the all blond 'Zaira' from Spaghetti Western Companeros (1970)) plays her comrade Cora Norman, while the big George Eastman is heavily made-up to play the Indian guru and Ivan Rassimov returns from Emanuelle in Bangkok (1976).
-As expected there is a big supporting cast of nubile and often naked men and women (mostly women) throughout.
+Laura Gemser is back in her trademark role and looks as good and beautiful as ever.
+The more mature, but still attractive Karen Schubert returns from the original Black Emanuelle to play her comrade Cora Norman, while the big Spaghetti Western veteran George Eastman is heavily made-up to play the Indian guru while Ivan Rassimov returns from Emanuelle in Bangkok (1976) in a recurring role.

 In Brief